 1. Inform and educate your team

-Let the team know that you are making the changes away from single-use plastic and why.
+Let the team know that you are making the change away from single-use plastic and why.
 Some common reasons include:

 To build a sustainable business.